Learn

 All others 12 months 12 months

 Using a recruiting agency, scholarship agent, or scouting service.
 SportsRecruits is not a recruiting agency, scholarship agent, or scouting service.
-It is a recruiting network.
-The services mentioned above can be detrimental to your NCAA Eligibility.
+It's the network where college coaches search for recruits directly.
+The services mentioned above can be detrimental to your NCAA eligibility.
 If a service guarantees they can get you a scholarship, or bases the fee they charge you on the scholarship you receive, you may be at risk of losing the ability to compete in NCAA athletics.

 Receiving payment from a sports team to participate.
 While in high school, you are technically allowed to receive compensation from your club team as long as it doesn't exceed what the NCAA defines as "actual and necessary expenses."